Facility Access and Registration

 Daily User and Guest Usage

-- A Fitness and Aquatics member 18 years of age or older is eligible to sponsor up to two guests per visit.
+- A Fitness and Aquatic member 18 years of age or older is eligible to sponsor up to two guests per visit.
 The member will be required to present his or her Loyola photo ID or valid driver’s license.

 - Daily users and guests will be asked to complete appropriate paperwork and pay the $5 per person, per visit fee upon entering the facility.